giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 * simulink : you can found all simulink models and matlab node
 * rl_connections : ROS module with the agent definition and nodes.
 You can found also a config file useful for agent_node
 * bash file : for launching DDPG training with matlab brige.
 Note that is necessary to configurate the enviroment and agent!
-* model : store of all agents' weights and model
+* model : store of all agents' models
+* checkpoints : store of weights during training.
+Usefull for fine tuning of controller.

 ## How launch
 * Run roscore from terminal